rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 that context are things that implement the `Draw` trait.
 Does this clear it up at all?
 Is there something we should clarify in the text? /Carol -->

-The advantage of using trait objects and Rust’s type system for duck typing is that we never have to check that a value implements a particular method at runtime or worry about getting errors if a value doesn’t implement a method but we call it anyway.
+The advantage of using trait objects and Rust’s type system to do something similar to duck typing is that we never have to check that a value implements a particular method at runtime or worry about getting errors if a value doesn’t implement a method but we call it anyway.
 Rust won’t compile our code if the values don’t implement the traits that the trait objects need.

 For example, Listing 17-10 shows what happens if we try to create a `Screen` with a `String` as a component: